alvi83252-dot/The-CRUDs---HackSussex/README.md

 # Challenges

-Some of the main challenges in building BinFinder were:
+Some of the main challenges in building BinBuddy were:
 •	designing something realistic within a 24-hour hackathon
 •	balancing AI ambition with a deliverable prototype
 •	preventing fake or duplicate submissions